shimrite/CompressionArtifactReductionCNN/README.md

 	The motivation for this patch size starts by the 'Q' matrix of JPG compression algorithm.
 	Since its size of 8x8 I chose to include in the model the "neighbour matrixes", adding local environment to the learn.

-- 1.3 - Tset set is copied to "test" folder.
+- 1.3 - Test set is copied to "test" folder.

 2. Train CNN model:
 The model is trained on the train images and validated every 10 batches on the val images.